rsyslog/rsyslog/source/configuration/modules/imfile.rst

    This is used to turn on or off the addition of the "@cee:" cookie to the message object.

-.. function:: stateFile [name-of-state-file]

-   **Default: unset**

-   **This parameter is deprecated.** It still is accepted, but should no longer be used for newly created configurations.

-   This is the name of this file's state file.
-This parameter should usually **not** be used.
-Check the section on "State Files" above for more details.

 .. index::
    single: imfile; reopenOnTruncate
 .. function:: reopenOnTruncate [on/off] (requires v8.16.0+)